gulrenor/pllc/README.md

 ### Main Content

-Content can be edited simply by directly editing the markdown files in the `/content` directory.
+Content can be edited simply by directly editing the markdown files in the `/content-{us | ca}` directory.
 For a reference on markdown, refer to [this guide and parser at daringfireball.net](https://daringfireball.net/projects/markdown/) as well as [this cheatsheet on Github](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Markdown allows for easy content editing for people who may not be familiar with HTML and want a more text based option.
 Using Hugo's shortcodes, it also allows for easy embedding of media.